b-m-f/WirtBot/WirtBot/README.md

 ## Development

-In order to develop the WirtBot you need [docker](https://docs.docker.com/get-docker/) installed.
+In order to develop the WirtBot you need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/) installed.
 The docker container has all necessary setup already done, allowing you to focus on the actual task you want to do.

 ### Allow localhost in CORS